lburlot/biosphere-microcloud/mysql/README.md

 ## Introduction

-This component is the MySQL server for microScope.
+This component is the MySQL server for MicroScope.

 The installation procedure is based on official docker images for MySQL.
 See [here](https://dev.mysql.com/doc/refman/5.7/en/linux-installation-docker.html) for some documentation.